Half-Life (video game): Mods

 Half-Life received support from independent game developers, supported and encouraged by Valve.
 With the game, Valve included Worldcraft, the level design tool used during development, and a software development kit, enabling developers to create mods.
 Both tools were updated with the release of the patch 1.1.0.0.
 Supporting tools (including texture editors, model editors, and level editors such as the multiple engine editor QuArK) were either created or updated to work with Half-Life.

-The Half-Life software development kit served as the development base for many mods, including the Valve-developed Team Fortress Classic and Deathmatch Classic (a remake of Quakes multiplayer deathmatch mode in the GoldSrc engine).
-Other mods such as Counter-Strike and Day of Defeat (DOD) began life as the work of independent developers who later received aid from Valve.
+The Half-Life software development kit was the development base for many mods, including the Valve-developed Team Fortress Classic and Deathmatch Classic (a remake of Quakes multiplayer deathmatch mode in the GoldSrc engine).
+Other mods such as Counter-Strike and Day of Defeat (DOD) began as the work of independent developers who later received aid from Valve.
 Other multiplayer mods include Firearms, Natural Selection and Sven Co-op.
 Single-player mods include USS Darkstar (1999, a futuristic action-adventure on board a zoological research spaceship) and They Hunger (2000–2001, a survival horror total conversion trilogy involving zombies).
 To promote the 2003 film Underworld, Sony Pictures commissioned video game developer Black Widow Games to develop a promotional tie-in mod titled Underworld: Bloodline.
 The mod was available on Sony Pictures' official website until the end of 2007 and remains the only officially licensed Half-Life mod tied to a Hollywood film.

 Some Half-Life modifications received retail releases.
 Counter-Strike was the most successful, having been released in six different editions: as a standalone product (2000), as part of the Platinum Pack (2000), as an Xbox version (2003), and as a single-player spin-off, Counter-Strike: Condition Zero (2004), as well as in two versions using the Source engine.
 Team Fortress Classic, Day of Defeat, Gunman Chronicles (2000, a futuristic Western movie-style total conversion with emphasis on its single-player mode) and Sven Co-op were also released as standalone products.
 Half-Life is also the subject of the YouTube improv roleplaying series Half-Life VR but the AI is Self-Aware and Freeman's Mind.

 In 2003, Valve's network was infiltrated by hackers.
 Among the stolen files was the unreleased Half-Life mod Half-Life: Threewave, a canceled remake of the Quake mod Threewave CTF.
 The files were found by fans on a Vietnamese FTP server in February 2016 and unofficially distributed that September.